Ruff9/Documentation/README.md

 Opiniated collection of cultural material in the programming field.

 I started this to help beginners get a better understanding of their new profession.
-I've been updating this file for 10 years, and now I think it's useful for anybody that touch code.
+I've been updating this file for 10 years, and I think it's useful for anybody interested in coding.

 ## Starting